rerobots/hardshare/doc/pages/quickstart.md

 `READY`.
 If something breaks, for example arriving at `INIT_FAIL` status, then read
 [Installation Instructions](/install) or [Get Help](/help).
-For example, the first `INIT` can appear slow because a Docker image is downloaded, :ref:`as described elsewhere
+For example, the first `INIT` can appear slow because a Docker image is downloaded, [as described elsewhere](/install#prepare-a-cprovider).
-<ssec:install-preparing-cprovider>`.

 Otherwise, congratulations on successful instantiation from your own device!
 Terminate the instance from <https://rerobots.net/instances> and, from the